How to Use Ahrefs Link Building: A Simple Guide

 The Link Intersect tool is one of the most powerful features for finding new link opportunities.
 It shows you which websites are linking to your competitors but not to you.
 This is incredibly valuable because these sites have already demonstrated a willingness to link to content in your niche.
 To use it, simply enter a few of your top competitors into the tool and add your own domain to the “But doesn’t link to” field.
 The report will generate a list of high-potential prospects for your outreach campaigns.
 This process helps you understand your competitors’ link strategies and find new ways to earn links for your own site.

-Lost and Broken Backlinks
+Finding and Reclaiming Lost or Broken Backlinks

 Backlinks aren’t always permanent.
 The “Lost backlinks” report shows you links that have been removed, while the “Broken backlinks” report identifies links pointing to a page on your site that no longer exists (a 404 error).
 These broken links represent wasted authority.
 A site is trying to send you link equity, but it’s hitting a dead end.
 You can find these by navigating to Site Explorer > Backlinks > Broken.
 Fixing these is often a quick win.
 You can either republish the old page or, more commonly, set up a 301 redirect from the broken URL to the most relevant live page on your site.
 This simple action helps you reclaim lost link equity with minimal effort.

-Content Gap Analysis
+How to Use Content Gap Analysis for Link Ideas

 A content gap analysis helps you find keywords and topics that your competitors are ranking for, but you aren’t.
 While this is often seen as a keyword research tool, it’s fundamental to a strong link-building strategy.
 By identifying these content gaps, you can discover what topics are earning your competitors valuable attention and links.
 Creating high-quality content to fill these gaps gives you a new asset to use in your outreach efforts.
 This analysis directly informs your SEO content strategy, ensuring you create assets that not only rank but are also link-worthy.
 It’s about finding what your audience wants that you don’t yet provide.